Clark Center Forum

 FT-Booth US Macroeconomists Survey

-This installment of the FTxBooth US Macroeconomists Survey discusses how long the current rates are likely to remain in place as well as possible labor market conditions moving through 2024.
+This installment of the FTxBooth US Macroeconomists Survey discusses how many interest rate cuts the Fed is likely to make during the remainder of 2024 as well as factors that may affect that decision.
 The summary results are below and you can read the Financial Times article here, subscription required.
-View the results of this survey >> For social […]
+View the results of this […]

 Topics